xy6g13/xy6g13.github.io/_pages/about.md

 I am currently a postdoctoral researcher at Laboratoire d'Océanographie Physique et Spatiale (LOPS) in Ifremer, Brest, France.
 Before that, I obtained my PhD in the University of Southampton, UK.

 With great enthusiasm for ocean observations, my research centers on upper-ocean processes.
-My focus and interest is the motion at the submesoscale, I mainly use in-situ observations collected from moorings, seagliders, surface drifting buoys and satellite altimeter.
+My interest is the motion at the submesoscale, and I mainly use observational data collected from moorings, seagliders, surface drifting buoys and satellites.

 During my postdoc, I have been working on a SWOT-related project, in which we try to describe and improve our ability to disentangle internal waves and quasi-geostrophic motions.
-Outputs from tide- and eddy-resolving high-resolution ocean models are used as a testbed.
+Outputs from tide- and eddy-resolving ocean models are used as our testbed.

 I'm also putting more time now to understand fluid dynamics mathematically and theoretically, which I believe is essential for my long-term research career.